Accreditation and Certification

 The National Kitchen and Bath Association (NKBA) is the accrediting agency for kitchen and bath design programs.
 The NKBA also confers certified status on designers in the industry, with designations ranging from Associate Kitchen and Bath Designer to Certified Master Kitchen and Bath Designer.
 To become certified, applicants must meet education and experience requirements and pass a series of exams.
 Online or hybrid kitchen and bath design programs or courses are available through a few colleges and universities.

 Aspiring designers who want to attain certification can benefit from choosing a school with an NKBA-accredited program, since these programs feature curricula that prepare students to take the first certification exam immediately upon graduation.
 Those who complete a non-accredited program must accumulate two years of work experience before they can sit for the first exam.

-The NKBA maintains a list of accredited and candidate programs on its website (www.nkba.org).
-Programs lead to a diploma, certificate or degree, either in interior design or kitchen and bath design.
-While a select few NKBA-accredited programs may be online, the majority are available in a traditional format.
+The NKBA maintains a list of accredited and candidate programs on its website.
+Programs lead to a diploma, certificate, or degree, either in interior design or in kitchen and bath design.
+While a few select NKBA-accredited programs may be online, the majority are available in a traditional format.

 Because this type of curriculum is very hands-on, the coursework doesn't translate well into an online program.
 Students in an entry-level degree program might be able to complete certain credits online, but the bulk of their design training will need to be done in person.

 Kitchen and bath design professionals who already have a lot of hands-on experience in the field may advance or renew their studies online.
 To maintain NKBA certification, designers must complete a certain amount of continuing education (CE) coursework.
 CE classes in kitchen and bath design are offered online both by schools and the NKBA itself.
 In addition, certified designers who don't hold degrees (such as those who graduated with diplomas or certificates) may pursue online degree completion programs.